-You have to confirm the existence of any entity for which you have to keep a receipt of funds record.
+You have to confirm the existence of any entity for which you have to keep a receipt of funds record or a client information record.
 You have to do this within 30 days of the transaction related to the record.